Arno-Robeys/MineSweeper/README.md

-# MineSweeper Project
+# MineSweeper

-Toledo contains a link to the compiled version of the guide.
+MineSweeper game writen in C# as a project for school